Why is confronting illicit trade key to delivering a smoke-free future?

 This includes public-private partnerships, technological innovation as a disruptor of illicit operations, and concrete enforcement against illicit activities.2022 offers an opportunity to revamp our fight against illicit trade

-PMI IMPACT: Fighting illicit trade in all its forms
+PMI IMPACT: Fighting illicit trade with new projects from its third funding round

 The value of illicit products flowing globally from cross-border criminal operations, such as the smuggling of arms, tobacco, or pharmaceuticals is USD 2.2 trillion.

 The volume of counterfeit and pirated goods stands at 2.5 percent of total international trade.

 Between 10 and 12 percent of tobacco products consumed globally every year are illicit, corresponding to an estimated 400–460 billion cigarettes.

 Up to USD 50 billion are lost globally every year in tax revenues due to the illicit tobacco trade.